ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 2. We have a bath
 3. We change into our bed-time clothes
 4. We brush our teeth
-4. We read a book
+4. We read 2 books
-5. We sing a song
+5. We sing 2 songs
 6. We go to bed

 Now this routine might change over time, as the children's age changes, as preferences change, but in general the pattern remains consistent.

 When a kiddo complains, you defer to the pattern you've established: "Momma puts you to bed for daytime naps, Dadda puts you to bed for nighttime sleeps."

 One thing to know: if you do something ONCE, then plan to do it FOREVER.
 Be very careful about breaking the established patterns due to feedback.
-Not to say you can't adapt, but remember everything is a game, kids are good at playing this game.
+Not to say you can't adapt, but remember everything is a game, kids are very good at playing this game.

 "Can I have another lullaby?" - "No, we already had our two lullabies, time for bed, good night I love you"

-#### Tip: Remind the expectations
+#### Tip: Remind them of upcoming transitions

 Transitions are hard for kiddos.